francescomucio/tee-as-transformation/docs/user-guide/examples/testing-example.md

 # Testing Example

-This example demonstrates how to use TEE's data quality testing framework with both standard tests and custom SQL tests.
+This example demonstrates how to use Tee's data quality testing framework with both standard tests and custom SQL tests.

 ## Project Structure